 Aaron founded FP Complete in 2012 to promote the adoption of Functional Programming and all the benefits it has to offer: unprecedented software power, accuracy, and flexibility available to a broad number of programmers.
 Based on his experience at Microsoft, specifically working on the Productivity Tools Team, Contorer has made it his mission to increase software developer productivity and reduce bugs through the use of modern hardware design and specific tools powered by Haskell.
 To make FP Complete the most valuable functional programming tool available, he has collaborated with Industry leaders like Simon Peyton Jones, a key contributor to the design of the Haskell language, and Michael Snoyman, the founder of the Yesod Web Framework for Haskell.

-More recently he helped to build Everyone Counts, Inc., which delivers secure, reliable election services by Internet and telephone, and served as advisor to the CEO of Benchmark Revenue Management, which streamlines and improves hospital revenue cycles through proprietary software systems.
+In addition to his work on FP Complete, Contorer has helped build Everyone Counts, Inc., which delivers secure, reliable election services by Internet and telephone, and served as advisor to the CEO of Benchmark Revenue Management, which streamlines and improves hospital revenue cycles through proprietary software systems.